 “Honestly, I enjoy the event for the spectacle that it is.
 Entertainment that puts prospects on an even playing field.”

-I wrote those words three years ago when previewing the 2013 NFL Combine.
+I wrote those words two years ago when previewing the 2014 NFL Combine.
 It could have been worse.
-I could have called the on-field workouts meaningless or termed it "the underwear Olympics."
+I could have called the on-field workouts meaningless or termed it “the underwear Olympics.”

 Now, more than ever, I think Combine results matter.
 In fact, I know they do.
-Teams use athletic testing in a variety of ways, and many times with success.
-There are definitely examples of "workout warriors" being selected early and failing, but that can be said for any style of evaluation.
+Teams (i.e. the Seahawks) use athletic testing in a variety of ways, and many times with success.
+Now, there are definitely examples of “workout warriors” being selected early and failing, but that can be said for any style of evaluation.

-We will be highlighting content which focuses on athletic testing after the Combine.
+After the Combine, we will be highlighting content which focuses on athletic testing.
 Many resources do not receive enough attention.
-Like Mock Draftable’s visual representations, Field Gulls' and Zach Whitman’s findings on SPARQ and Justis Mosqueda’s Force Players among others.
+Like Mock Draftable’s visual representations, Field Gulls’ and Zach Whitman’s findings on SPARQ and Justis Mosqueda’s Force Players among others.

 Yes, for teams the medicals and interviews matter to a great degree.
 But we do not receive that information, therefore my focus will be on the numbers generated from this week.
 Above all, context and perspective are important.